 ‘Work out your own salvation.
 Do not depend on others.’
 Buddha

 ‘All that we are is the result of what we have thought.’ - Buddha

 Buddhism and Meditation today

 With the regular practice of meditation, we expand our knowledge and vision.
 This is achieved by releasing dispassion and disenchantment from our bodies and soul.

 In brief, the primary goal of Buddhist teaching is seeing things as they are, the impermanence of the world around you.

 Buddhist meditation has the following goals:

-A book called, Miracle of Mindfulness by Thich Nhat Hanh, Zen Master is a striking and cogent guide offers stories and practical approach to master the skills of mindfulness.
+A book called, Miracle of Mindfulness by Thich Nhat Hanh, Zen Master is a striking and cogent guide that offers stories and a practical approach to mastering the skills of mindfulness.